shashi0905/simple-chess/README.md

 2. King - It can only move 1 step at a time, in all 8 directions (vertical, horizontal and diagonal)
 3. Queen - It can move across the board in all 8 directions.

-Inputs and Outputs to the application:
+Inputs and Outputs to the application: <br>
 ● Input - The input string to the application will be the Type of chess piece, and it’s position (cell number) on the chessboard.
-E.g. Pawn, G1
+E.g. Pawn, G1 <br>
 ● Output - The output is a string of all possible cells in which the chess piece can move from its current position.
-For the above input, the output would be G2.
+For the above input, the output would be G2. <br>

 Setup and Running The Application -